cakephp/migrations/README.md

 Full documentation of the plugin can be found on the [CakePHP Cookbook](http://book.cakephp.org/3.0/en/migrations.html).

+## Special notes

+This is the last release of the plugin compatible with the CakePHP 3.0.X release cycle.
+Be aware that, due to a defect in our main dependency, if you use the SQLite database provider and update indexes in an existing table, the table may be dropped during migrations.
+The bug has been fixed for later versions of the plugin.
+Also note that if you run the test suites of this version of the plugin, it will fail.

 ## Installation

 You can install this plugin into your CakePHP application using